chaos-jetzt/website_pelican/content/pages/jetzt11en.md

 * **Ticket without accommodation** for anyone who already has accommodation in Frankfurt or the surrounding area

-This year, we are distributing tickets in two waves and have a FLINTA* quota to enable as many people as possible to participate:
+This year, we're doing things a little differently.
+We're going to distribute tickets in two waves so more new folks can join in the fun.

 * **First wave:** from September 13, activation at 7:42 p.m.